BA/MA in Earth Sciences

 A combined bachelor’s and master’s degree in Earth Sciences provides students with a broad understanding of fundamental concepts in earth sciences, including intermediate and advanced principles of geology, geochemistry, geophysics, surface processes, and deep time.
 The BA/MA in Earth Sciences prepares students for further graduate study or for careers in resource exploration and management, technical consulting, engineering, environmental sciences, as well as a multitude of jobs in the private sector and governmental agencies.

 This program offers exceptionally qualified students an opportunity to earn both the bachelor’s and the master’s degree in less time than required to obtain the degrees separately.
-Admission normally occurs during the fifth semester of undergraduate study, at which time a coherent program is designed to suit the student’s special interests and needs.
+For information on application requirements and deadlines, please see the Graduate School of Arts & Sciences’ BA/MA and BA/MS Program Application website.

 Requirements for admission are satisfactory completion of at least three earth sciences courses and an overall grade point average of 3.5 or higher.
 Students combine coursework and directed research leading to a required thesis.
 For further information, contact Professor Lawford Anderson in the department.

-For general information, please refer to the BA/Master’s Programs section of this Bulletin.
+For general information, please refer to the BA/MA and BA/MS Programs section of this Bulletin.

-The BA/MA in Earth Sciences requires the completion of 36 courses (144 credits), of which 8 courses must be at the graduate level (500 or above), and a master’s thesis.
-Four of the required 8 courses must be Earth Sciences courses, including at least two non-research Earth Sciences courses (other than GRS ES 699).
+The BA/MA in Earth Sciences requires the completion of 36 courses (144 credits), of which eight courses must be at the graduate level (500 or above), and a master’s thesis.
+Four of the required eight courses must be Earth Sciences courses, including at least two non-research Earth Sciences courses (other than GRS ES 699).
 Three of the eight required courses can be research courses associated with thesis research.